What Does Ringing in the Ears Mean?

 Definition and causes of ringing in the ears

 Ringing in the ears is also known as tinnitus.
-It’s defined as a sensation of sound in the ears which doesn’t seem to have an external origin, i.e. only the person can hear it.
+It’s defined as a sensation of sound in the ears which doesn’t seem to have an external origin, i.e. only the person with tinnitus can hear it.

 Tinnitus can be caused by different things.
 The most common reasons are related to audio devices, or other pathological or non-pathological causes.